bravorod/bookcompany/README.md

 <br/>

 I created BookCompany to explore building a scalable, full-stack Angular application with real-world API integrations, authentication flows, and dynamic state management — all deployed serverlessly with Firebase.
 I wanted to simulate a professional-grade project architecture from end to end.

 ---

+## Future Work (Version 1.2): ML Integration

+Collected user behavior and media activity can be extended into ML pipelines for recommendations, engagement scoring, or media classification.
+This structure supports supervised and unsupervised modeling workflows via exportable Firestore logs.

+---